Pro Painters Toronto Durham York Use Green, Environmentally Friendly Painting Products

-At Emerald Painters, we paint with nature in mind.
+At Pro Painters Toronto, Durham, York, we paint with nature in mind.
 We are strongly committed to using Low V.O.C paint on projects.
 We always inform customers on how we can help the environment together while painting their properties.
 In every job, we ask customers if they would like to upgrade to ZERO V.O.C paint which is very environmentally friendly.
 There are numerous brand names of Zero V.O.C paint - the images of the two we like to use are shown on this page.
 Benjamin Moore provides the Natura and Sherwin-Williams provides the Harmony.
 These two paints are eco-friendly and high quality; that's what makes them favourites at Pro Painters Toronto.

 What are V.O.Cs

 Typical household paint contains up to 10,000 chemicals, of which 300 are known toxins and 150 have been linked to cancer.
 Some of the most harmful chemicals found in paint are volatile organic compounds, or VOCs.
 These chemicals aren't something you want to spray on your body or potentially even keep inside your house.

 VOCs are unstable, carbon-containing compounds that readily vaporize into the air.
 When they enter the air, they react with other elements to produce ozone, which causes air pollution and a host of health issues including breathing problems, headache, burning, watery eyes and nausea.
 Some VOCs also have been linked to cancer, as well as kidney and liver damage.

 More info on V.O.C

 As paint dries, these harmful VOCs are released into the air at high levels.
 Indoor VOC levels are routinely 10 times higher than outdoor levels, and up to 1,000 times higher immediately after painting.
 Although VOC levels are highest during and soon after painting, they continue seeping out for several years.
 In fact, only 50 percent of the VOCs may be released in the first year.